langphil/langp.me/about.md

 ---
 layout: page
 title: About
 description: Hello, I'm Phil.
-I'm a Web Developer and Creative Producer based in London.
+I'm a Web Developer based in London.
 I'm a creative at heart.
 I'm also a bit of a data and privacy nerd.
 I aim to wield tech for good.
 permalink: /about/
 ---
 <div class="my-img-about"></div>

 Hello, I'm **Phil**.
-I'm a Web Developer and Creative Producer based in London.
+I'm a Web Developer based in London.

 #### A little bit about me
 I'm a creative at heart.
 I'm also a bit of a data and privacy nerd.
 I aim to wield tech for good.